awsdocs/amazon-opensearch-service-developer-guide/doc_source/rollup.md

-# Index Rollups for Amazon Elasticsearch Service<a name="rollup"></a>
+# Summarizing indices in Amazon Elasticsearch Service with index rollups<a name="rollup"></a>

-Index rollup lets you reduce storage costs by periodically rolling up old data into summarized indices\.
+Index rollups in Amazon Elasticsearch Service \(Amazon ES\) let you reduce storage costs by periodically rolling up old data into summarized indices\.

-You pick the fields that interest you and use index rollup to create a new index with only those fields aggregated into coarser time buckets\.
+You pick the fields that interest you and use an index rollup to create a new index with only those fields aggregated into coarser time buckets\.
 You can store months or years of historical data at a fraction of the cost with the same query performance\.

 Index rollups requires Elasticsearch 7\.9 or later\.
 Full documentation for the feature is available in the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/im/index-rollups/)\.

-## Creating an Index Rollup Job<a name="rollup-example"></a>
+## Creating an index rollup job<a name="rollup-example"></a>

 To get started, choose **Index Management** in Kibana\.
 Select **Rollup Jobs** and choose **Create rollup job**\.